Apollo-Level2-Web-Dev/batch-3-assignment-3/3-car-rental-reservation-system.md

 You have been assigned the task of building the backend for a Car Renting System.
 The main focus of this assignment is to implement error handling, CRUD operations, authentication, and authorization, Transaction & Rollback (If necessary)

+## Story

+Imagine you own a car rental business.
+To keep track of your cars and manage customer rentals, you've decided to built a web app with a database designed based on the following models:

+- User Model
+- Car Model
+- Booking Model

+With these models as the foundation, you can build a powerful web app for your car rental business.
+This app will allow both admins and users to interact smoothly with the booking system:

+Both users and administrators need to register and log in to the car rental web app before performing any actions.
+This ensures a secure and controlled environment for managing rentals.

+**Admin Actions:**

+**Car Management**: Admins can create new car entries in the system, specifying details like name, color, features, etc. They can also update existing car information to keep things accurate.
+Additionally, admins can perform "soft deletes" on cars that are no longer available for rent.
+This keeps a record of the car but removes it from active listings.

+**Booking Oversight**:  Admins have a comprehensive view of all ongoing and past bookings within the system.
+This allows them to monitor rental activity and identify any potential issues.

+**Ride Cost Calculation**: For completed rentals (where the end time has been entered by admin), admins can calculate the total cost using startTime , endTime  and pricePerHour  to ensure accurate billing.

+**User’s Actions:**

+**Book a Ride**: Users can select their pick-up entering carId and startTime to book the perfect car for their needs.

+**Rental Histor**y: They can easily access their booking history, allowing them to review past rentals.

+---

 ## Technology Stack:

 *   Use TypeScript as the programming language.